Elvis Hasn’t Left the Building: What It’s Like Visiting Graceland in Memphis

 Elvis's music and videos are playing while you wait in line, and it was a great reminder of how beautiful his voice (and he himself) was!
 What an amazing talent!

-Next, you stand at the front door where a guide will give you the rundown on what to expect and remind you not to touch things, etc. Then you enter the house.
+Once you get off the short shuttle ride across Elvis Presley Blvd. you stand at the front door where a guide will give you the rundown on what to expect and remind you not to touch things, etc. Then you enter the house.
 I was surprised at how small it was.
-For a “mansion” I’d pictured something larger, but the over-the-top decor makes up for the modest size!
+For a “mansion” I'd pictured something larger, but the over-the-top decor makes up for the modest size!

 Seeing the dining room was touching when the audio recording described their family dinners there, including mentioning that Lisa Marie Presley would still have her family's holiday dinners there up until her 2023 death.